 So, again, in the USA, Capitol Records completely ignored this album.
 Why is this fact never mentioned?

 Anyway!
 Let’s check the track listing of “Oldies…But Goldies”.
-Just because I can, I’ll load it up with factual info.
+Just because I can, I’ll load it up with useless but factual info.

 Here we go……